Rules and Regulations of a Natural Area

 Radnor Lake is State Natural Area is set aside by the State of Tennessee for wildlife observation and protected under the State Natural Areas Preservation Act of 1971.
 To ensure the protection of the Radnor Lake ecosystem and provide ample wildlife observation for all visitors, the following rules and regulations are strictly enforced.

-- Bicycles are prohibited on trails.
+Running, jogging, and bicycles are prohibited on the trails.

-- All bicycle riders under the age of 16 must wear an approved helmet.
-(T.C.A.
-55-52-105)
+Bicycles are allowed on the asphalt/gravel surfaces only and speeds are not to exceed 10mph.
+All bicycle riders under the age of 16 must wear an approved helmet (TCA 55-52-105).

-- Musical instruments, church services, and weddings are prohibited.
+Musical instruments and weddings are prohibited.